maxludden/supergene-v2/books/book01/md/chapter-0395.md

 Han Sen quickly licked at the crystal.
 As he drank the golden liquid, he felt his entire body was on fire.
 Strength was instilled into his body cells, making his entire body stronger.

-> "Life Essence Of Golden Growler Consumed.
-One Super Geno Point Gained."
+> "Life essence of Golden Growler consumed.
+One super geno point gained."

 Hearing the wonderful voice in his mind, Han Sen almost laughed out loud.
 He licked the crystal faster.